 I grew up on sci-fi and fantasy, though once I found PNR in 2013 I’ve stuck with romance.
-It’s rare for me to reread books because there are so many out there and so little time, but The Mating by Nicky Charles was what introduced me to the romance world and that series is one of the few I could read back to back on repeat and be happy.
+It’s rare for me to reread books because there are so many out there and so little time, but The Mating by Nicky Charles was what introduced me to the romance world and that series is one of the few I could read back-to-back on repeat and be happy.

-The middle child is the easy one.
+My oldest daughter is the easy one.
 My mini-me, except she’ll only read graphic novels.
 Too smart for her own good, she makes me hope she doesn’t make the same decisions I did when I was younger.

 I stared out on Wattpad, posting chapter by chapter.
 You have no idea the heart attacks it caused when each one went live and people began leaving comments!
-Luckily people were kind and it encouraged me to keep going.
+Luckily people were kind, and it encouraged me to keep going.

 My New Year’s Resolution for 2019 was to finish the book, and I dedicated myself to writing every night once my toddler was in bed.
-I managed to finish the book fairly quickly after that and liked one of the characters so much I decided to give him his own story.
+I managed to finish the book fairly quickly after that and I liked one of the characters so much I decided to give him his own story.

 I’m glad you’ve taken the time to learn a bit about me, and I hope you find something you can enjoy the way I do writing.
 This ended up so much longer than it was meant to be, but what can I say?
 I’m an author!

 If you’re interested in first chances, behind the scenes, and getting my new releases, check out my Ream at https://reamstories.com/leannryans